 Did I say nearly everything?
 Seems that just changed.

-According to TechCrunch, a group of users, having reportedly received the feature in beta versions of the app, said the video calling features the option to change between rear and front facing camera mid-call, as well as the standard mute and red hang-up buttons with differently layout and sizes depending on the device.
+According to TechCrunch, a group of users, has reportedly received the feature in beta versions of the app, said the video calling features the option to change between rear and front-facing camera mid-call, as well as the standard mute and red hang-up buttons with different layout and sizes depending on the device.

 WhatsApp Video Calling – The Missing Link

 Despite the delay, WhatsApp is now giving their user base their number one most requested feature to add to their messaging experience and prevent inconveniences such as switching to another app for a video call.
 Additionally, WhatsApp has an advantage as a cross-platform app to knock down

 Additionally, WhatsApp has an advantage as a cross-platform app to knock down the competition like Facetime and Duo which are limited to which devices they can be used on.

 I wouldn’t be surprised to see WhatsApp become the go -o app for everything messaging related from this point onwards.
 When the video calling feature comes out, Facebook’s WhatsApp will be providing absolutely all ways of communicating in one app for any device.

 Users won’t have any hassle with switching to another app for any of their needs, or worry about using the same app on a different device.

 Simplicity, practicality, and quality.
 We can all learn from WhatsApp on how to provide for our own user bases.
 I’m looking forward to the added feature on my own WhatsApp.